Where to eat around the National Bank Open tennis tournament

 Café Ferlucci

-Tiny but mighty, Café Ferlucci offers great iced coffee, pizza, pastries and friendly service.
+Tiny but mighty, Café Ferlucci offers great iced coffee, pizza from San Gennaro (see above), pastries and the friendliest service.

 Website